Maksym Butkevych: Human rights activism

 After leaving the BBC, Butkevych stayed in Brighton for a while, where he studied at the University of Sussex and became involved in the anarchist and anti-globalization movement.

 In 2008, Maksym Butkevych became a co-founder and co-coordinator of the non-governmental initiative "No Borders", which monitors the human rights situation in Central Asia and other regions, the right to asylum and refugee rights in Ukraine, and is involved in combating xenophobia and racism.
 Within "No Borders", Maksym worked on the protection of refugees, internally displaced persons and stateless persons, and studied hate speech.

 In 2009–2012, he participated in the work of the New Ukraine School of Professional Journalism.
 At the same time, he conducted trainings and gave public lectures at the Kyiv-Mohyla Academy.

 For several years, he worked as a public relations specialist for the United Nations High Commissioner for Refugees in Eastern Europe.
 He was also an advisor to the UNHCR Office.

-In 2012, together with Tetyana Pechonchyk and Maryna Hovorukhina, he founded the Zmina Human Rights Center.
+In 2012, together with Tetiana Pechonchyk and Maryna Hovorukhina, he founded the Human Rights Centre ZMINA.

 In 2013, he co-founded Hromadske Radio, where he worked as a journalist and presenter for two years; during the Maidan protests, he was active in civic human rights protest initiatives.

 Since March 2014, Butkevych has been involved as a coordinator in the Resource Center for Assistance to Internally Displaced Persons, a joint project of civic initiatives that provide assistance to internally displaced persons and the Secretariat of the Ukrainian Parliament Commissioner for Human Rights.
 The aim of the initiative was to help IDPs from Crimea and Donbas: to connect those who provide housing and those who need it, and to provide food, clothing, medicine, and counselling.

 He also became an active member of the Committee of Solidarity with the Kremlin's Hostages, actively fighting for the release of Ukrainian political prisoners, including Hennadii Afanasiev, Oleh Sentsov, and Oleksandr Kolchenko.

 He was also a member of the Public Council under the Ministry of Internal Affairs (2008–2010), a member of the National Committee of Amnesty International in Ukraine (2007–2008), a participant/trainer of the National Educational Program "Understanding Human Rights".
 In addition, he moderated DocuDays UA screenings and events, and advised the Alliance for Public Health (Ukraine).